 -What is your favorite thing that you do with the kids?

-Read aloud.
-We have had SO MANY good times and memories with read alouds, starting when my kids were very little.
-When my youngest was 2 and the others were 4 and 6 years old, I started learning about Classical Conversations.
-One of the mentors in the program mentioned a piece of classical literature, The Princess and the Goblin, and spoke so highly of it, I decided to borrow it from the library and read it with my kids.
+I decided to borrow it from the library and read it with my kids.
 It was the first non-picture book I read to them, and I was a little skeptical.
-It wasn’t the easiest book to read because there was a lot of old English, but I had fun with it—reading it every evening before bed.
-I was amazed at how well even my 2-year-old listened, and now at age 6, he’s the first one to beg me to read a book.
+It wasn’t the easiest book to read because there was a lot of old English, but I had fun with it.
+I read it every evening before bed.
+I was amazed at how well even my 2-year-old listened!
+As a result, now at age 6, he’s the first one to beg me to read a book.
 Don’t get me wrong, we still read picture books too, but chapter books are always on our to do list too.

-I actually hated reading when I was a kid, and in third grade I remember every day at school we were given the choice to either read or write during a quiet time.
+I actually hated reading when I was a kid.
+In third grade I remember every day at school we were given the choice to either read or write during a quiet time.
 I always chose to write my own stories, instead of read.
 I wish I would have loved reading, but I feel like I’m making up for it a little bit now. 🙂